netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-azure-cni.md

 ## Create a Citrix ADC CPX Image URL on Azure

 To deploy CPX, an image registry should be created on Azure and the correponding image URL should be used to fetch the CPX image.
-For more information on how to create registery and get image URL, see[Get Citrix ADC CPX Image URL on Azure Marketplace](https://github.com/citrix/citrix-k8s-ingress-controller/blob/master/docs/deploy/azure-cpx-url.md)
+For more information on how to create registery and get image URL, see [Get Citrix ADC CPX Image URL on Azure Marketplace](https://github.com/citrix/citrix-k8s-ingress-controller/blob/master/docs/deploy/azure-cpx-url.md)

 Once registry is created, the CPX registry name should be attched to the aks cluster used for deployment.
 ```